Find Trade Colleges

 Lufkin, TX

-With a ranking of #7, Angelina College did quite well on this year’s best schools for health sciences & services students working on their associate degree.
-Located in the town of Lufkin, AC is a public college with a small student population.
+Angelina College landed the #7 spot in the 2023 rankings for the best associate degree health sciences & services programs.
+Located in the town of Lufkin, AC is a public school with a small student population.

 Read full report on Health Sciences & Services at Angelina College